 Kurt Hahn was an educator who developed the philosophies that lead to the formation of Outward Bound schools- expeditionary learning programs that were initially designed to help young sailors develop the skills to be successful in harsh environments.
 His philosophies are critical to the Hero’s Journey program because it inspired the wilderness first aid and search and rescue portion of our program.

 “Do we spend the whole time at basecamp?”

-There are two days in the middle of the week where we split the initial group of sixteen into two groups of eight and go deeper into the “unknown” on the “trail of trails” (according to the Joseph Campbell Hero’s Journey monomyth).
-These two days involve hiking, camping, wilderness first aid, and search and rescue practice in a more primitive environment.
+There is a trip in the middle of the week where we split the initial group of sixteen into two groups of eight and go deeper into the “unknown” on the “trail of trails” (according to the Joseph Campbell Hero’s Journey monomyth).
+This trip involves hiking, camping, community building and ceremonies built to further connect participants with each other.
 Everyone who comes to our program are approved by our medical staff who know the physical capabilities a participant needs to participate fully in the program.
 The hikes and physical aspects of this program are designed with a wide range of capabilities in mind.
 Everyone who is medically approved to attend Hero’s Journey will be able participate fully in every aspect of the week.

 “What do I need to bring?”

 Backpacks and everything needed for living in the woods will be provided.
-We do ask for the participant to bring proper clothing, footwear for the woods environment and basic toiletries.
-We will provide rain gear and hiking boots upon request and a detailed packing list included in the attendance confirmation packet.
+We do ask for the participant to bring proper athletic clothing, footwear for the woods environment and basic toiletries.
+We will provide rain gear and hiking boots upon request and a detailed packing list is included in the attendance confirmation packet.

 “Is there a medical presence?”

 We have two full time nurses and a volunteer nurse in the program at all times.
-We also have a medical building at our basecamp location to administer and store medications, which includes a propane refrigerator for any medications that need to stay cold.
+We also have a medical building at our basecamp location to administer and store medications, which includes a refrigerator for any medications that need to stay cold.

 “What if weather is bad?”